rafaelescrich/anagram-rd/README.md

 git clone git@github.com:rafaelescrich/anagram-rd.git
 cd anagram-rd
 ```
-After the installation finishes with run bundle without the prodctuons gems
+After the installation finishes with run bundle without the productions gems
 ```
 bundle install --without production
 ```
-At last but not least we run the server locally to see our APP.
+At last but not at least we run the server locally to see our APP.
 ```
 rails s
 ```